TrisPatt/heritage-housing-predictive-analytics/README.md

 **User Stories:**<br>

 Data Practitioner’s Perspective:<br>
-* As a data practitioner, I want to obtain a public dataset of house attributes and sale prices in Ames, Iowa, so that I can analyze and model the relationship between attributes and prices.
+* As a data practitioner, I want to obtain a public dataset of house attributes and sale prices in Ames, Iowa, so that I can analyse and model the relationship between attributes and prices.
 * As a data practitioner, I want to understand the client’s specific goals and requirements, so that I can tailor the analysis and predictions to their needs.<br>

 Client’s Perspective:<br>